Lab 01: Dealing with Spatial Data in Python

 is a multi-dimensional table made up of a collection of Series

 .
-These two components are quite similar in that many operations that you can do with one, you can do with the other too, such as filling in null values and calculating the mean.
+These two components are quite similar in the sense that many operations work on both, such as filling in null values and calculating the mean.

 Create a dataframe from scratch#